flotiq/flotiq-docs/docs/Deep-Dives/mobile-expo-product-showcase.md

 ### Cleanup list view

-In products list view we want to replace empty state view, and hide edit/remove options.
+In the products list view we want to replace the empty state view, and hide edit/remove options.

 Open the `ContentTypeObjectsScreen.js` file and change those lines: